NajiSarah/NajiSarah/README.md

-I create websites to help students, especially language learners who live abroad

-If you want to learn Dutch in the shortest time, welcome to my page https://sarahnaji.netlify.app/

-I am working on suggesting links of useful educational sites and video links

-I went through a difficult experience to learn the Dutch language, due to the poor educational resources on the Internet, compared to English or French websites.So I created a page that shortens your effort by collecting the resources you need to learn a new language

-Currently, I am working on pages to help learners of Dutch and Arabic, and in the future there will certainly be other languages
+I want to help you learn a new language as soon as possible If you want to learn Dutch, then you are in the right place Here you will find links to the best websites on the Internet for learning Dutch You will find suggestions for programs to help you learn faster I suffered like you when learning Dutch from the lack of resources on the Internet